 However, it has drawbacks such as a coarse grain structure, which can lead to lower toughness, and its use in a vertical or near-vertical position may not be suitable for some applications.
 Additionally, the high temperatures associated with ESW may require additional cooling arrangements to ensure high-quality welds.

-The initial set-up costs for an electroslag welding station are typically higher than for other traditional processes.
+The initial setup costs for an electroslag welding station are typically higher than for other traditional processes.
 However, the benefits of ESW include avoiding cold cracking, being semi-automatic and faster, eliminating slag remaining, welding heavy parts, low cost for joint penetration, and low distortion.

-Other disadvantages of ESW include a slow cooling rate, columnar grain, high heat applied to base metals, proper cooling needed for high-temperature applied, and only the vertical position being welded.
+Other disadvantages of ESW include a slow cooling rate, columnar grain, high heat applied to base metals, proper cooling needed for high-temperature applications, and only the vertical position being welded.
 Despite these drawbacks, electroslag welding remains an affordable and effective welding method.